Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 The subordinate party can then use the public seed to generate derived public keys and _key handles_, and the delegating party can use the private seed and a key handle to derive the corresponding private key.

+This construction of ARKG is fully deterministic, extracting input entropy as explicit parameters, as opposed to the internal random sampling typically used in the academic literature [Frymann2020][] [Wilson][] [Clermont][].

 The following subsections define the abstract instance parameters used to construct the three ARKG functions, followed by the definitions of the three ARKG functions.